NX2 E530 Culvert

 Key to success

-The culvert is installed by means of a semi-mechanised open-face form of tunnelling using a shield, mechanical and hand excavation to deal with a wide variety of ground conditions and obstacles which may be encountered.
+The culvert was installed by means of a semi-mechanised open-face form of tunnelling using a shield, mechanical and hand excavation to deal with a wide variety of ground conditions and obstacles that were encountered.

-Because this is classed as a mining operation, the tunnelling industry carries a long-standing tradition of placing a small statue/shrine to Saint Barbara at the tunnel portal to provide protection to all those who work on the project.
+Because this was classed as a mining operation, the crew continued the long-standing tradition of placing a small statue/shrine to Saint Barbara at the tunnel portal to provide protection to all those who worked on the project.
+Shown in the photo gallery below.

-Construction started in November 2021 and works were completed in March 2022.
+Construction started in November 2021 and works were successfully completed in March 2022.

 Project Gallery